Zonkeeh/ONI-Mods/README.md

 <a name="updates"></a>
 ## Updates
 Please make sure the mods you use are up to date and remove outdated mods.
-There is a helpful [Mod Manager](https://steamcommunity.com/workshop/browse/?appid=457140&searchtext=Mod+Manager&childpublishedfileid=0&browsesort=textsearch&section=home) mod by [Ony](https://steamcommunity.com/workshop/browse/?appid=457140&searchtext=Mod+Manager&childpublishedfileid=0&browsesort=textsearch&section=home) where you can force updates.

 <a name="list-of-mods"></a>